 Why focus on extra-familial?
 What about children and young people harmed by family members?

 The children’s safeguarding system was largely designed with intra-familial harm in mind, and most of the systems and processes in place reflect this.
-Social work services tend to focus on working with the child or young person and their family; threats facing children and young people outside the home, can be more difficult to identify and respond to.
+Though there has been a great deal of innovation in recent years, social care services broadly tend to focus on working with the child or young person and their family; threats facing children and young people outside the home can sometimes be more difficult to identify and respond to.

-Some children and young people are affected by harm in the family and also outside it, and this programme will support local areas to reflect this in their strategic planning.
+Some children and young people are affected by harm in the family and also outside it, and this programme will aim to support local areas to reflect this in their strategic planning.

 What will the TCE Support Programme actually do?